-- 5. On March 30, 2012, Sino-Forest applied for and was granted protection from its creditors pursuant to the Companies' Creditors Arrangement Act ("CCAA").
-Counsel for plaintiffs in the U.S. Class Action filed proofs of claim in the CCAA proceeding relating to the U.S. Class Action. - 6.
-In November 2012, counsel for the plaintiffs in this action participated in mediation with E&Y and negotiated a settlement (the "E&Y Settlement") and the framework for implementing the settlement through the CCAA proceeding which provided for payment of (CAD) \$117 million in full settlement of all claims (including the claims of U.S. and other foreign investors) that relate to Sino-Forest as against Ernst & Young LLP, Ernst & Young Global Limited and their affiliates, subject to certain conditions including approval of Sino-Forest's Plan of Compromise and Reorganization (the "Plan of Reorganization").
-On December 10, 2012, the Plan of Reorganization was approved by this Court which included a mechanism for approving the E&Y Settlement.
+6. In November 2012, counsel for the plaintiffs in this action participated in mediation with E&Y and negotiated a settlement (the "E&Y Settlement") and the framework for implementing the settlement through the CCAA proceeding which provided for payment of (CAD) \$117 million in full settlement of all claims (including the claims of U.S. and other foreign investors) that relate to Sino-Forest as against Ernst & Young LLP, Ernst & Young Global Limited and their affiliates, subject to certain conditions including approval of Sino-Forest's Plan of Compromise and Reorganization (the "Plan of Reorganization").
+On December 10, 2012, the Plan of Reorganization was approved by this Court which included a mechanism for approving the E&Y Settlement and all future settlements.
 On March 20, 2013, this Court approved the E&Y Settlement.
 The Ontario Plaintiffs then brought a motion for approval of the method of distribution of the E&Y Settlement funds to Securities Claimants and claims filing procedure, which was granted on December 27, 2013.
-E&Y subsequently filed a motion in the U.S. Bankruptcy Court for an order recognizing the E&Y Settlement.
+E&Y subsequently filed a motion in the U.S. Bankruptcy Court for an order recognizing the E&Y Settlement which was supported by both Plaintiffs in this Action and in the U.S. Action.
 An order recognizing the E&Y Settlement was issued by the U.S. Bankruptcy Court on November 26, 2013.

-7. Settlement negotiations with remaining defendants continued, and in May 2014, after months of arms-length negotiations, the plaintiffs reached a settlement with the defendant Horsley.
-The Horsley Settlement provides, in part, for payment of (CAD) \$4.2 million in full settlement of all claims that relate to Sino-Forest against Horsley (the "Class Settlement Fund"), subject to court approval.
+7. Settlement negotiations with remaining defendants continued, and in May 2014, after months of arms-length negotiations, the plaintiffs reached a settlement with defendant Horsley.
+The Horsley Settlement provided, in part, for payment of (CAD) \$4.2 million in full settlement of all claims that relate to Sino-Forest against Horsley (the "Class Settlement Fund"), subject to court approval.
+The Horsley Settlement was approved by this Court in July 2014.
+Subsequently, the Horsley Settlement was also presented for approval in the U.S. pursuant to the Chapter 15 proceeding.
+The Horsley Settlement was recognized by the U.S. Bankruptcy Court on July 25, 2014.